ngardiner/ngardiner.github.io/ha.md

 #### Lighting

 For indoor LED lighting, I am using Xiaomi Yeelight RGB bulbs.
-Yeelights use WiFi for communication, which has a slightly higher level of complexity and power utilization than a hub based solution such as the Philips Hue system, but provides a high level of independence to avoid situations where lighting is impacted by a single hub failure (leveraging the inherent WiFi redundancy that was established in the earlier design) and
+Yeelights use WiFi for communication, which has a slightly higher level of complexity and power utilization than a hub based solution such as the Philips Hue system, but provides a high level of independence to avoid situations where lighting is impacted by a single hub failure (leveraging the inherent WiFi redundancy that was established in the earlier design) and requires less investment in centralised hub infrastructure.

+Throughout the house, we are using 17 Yeelights.
+These are controlled by HomeAssistant,

 #### Temperature and Humidity Sensors